ortiza5/modding-vivaldi/using-mods/installation.md

 contain a space**, otherwise the mods won’t work.
 Done?

 Open Vivaldi and go to `vivaldi://experiments`, find the checkbox labeled “Allow for using CSS modifications” and tick it.
-Open settings, go to the “Appearance” tab, namely section “Custom UI modifications,” and select the folder which you’ve created in previous step.
+Open the settings, go to the “Appearance” tab, namely section “Custom UI modifications,” and select the folder which you’ve created in the previous step.

 The steps until now have to be done only once.
-The steps below have to be done for every CSS modification.
+The rest has to be done for every CSS modification.

 You can use the following modification to check if you do everything correctly.
 It should make everything red.